 2) Microcentrifugation

 2.1) Remove rotor and take rotor to cabinet.
+Microcentrifuges appropriate for use in a BSL-3 lab have lids that screw on, not snap on.

-2.2) Open rotor and wipe tubes into it; seal rotor.n
+2.2) Open rotor and wipe tubes into it; seal rotor.
+Microcentrifuge tubes appropriate for use in a BSL-3 lab have screw caps with o-rings for an aerosol tight seal.

 2.3) Create a clean area, wipe rotor to clean area, change gloves, and wipe out.

 2.4) Put rotor in centrifuge and fasten.
 Spin.
+Observe centrifuge until it reaches maximum speed to assure balance.
 Remove rotor and take to cabinet.

 2.5) Remove samples.
 Spray wells with vesphene, wipe inside, seal, make clean area; wipe outside and place on clean area.
 Change gloves and wipe out.